Xinmiao-Luan/transformer-examples/README.md

 # Minimal Transformer Examples in PyTorch

-This repository provides **simple, minimal implementations of Transformer architectures in PyTorch**, inspired by the seminal paper:
+This repository provides **simple, minimal implementations of Transformer architectures in PyTorch**, inspired by the famous paper:

 > *"Attention Is All You Need"*
 > Vaswani et al., 2017